 Get exploring some of the most famous sites in the world with these amazing virtual tours for kids!

-With schools closed and day trips cancelled, many parents who are trying homeschooling are turning to the best virtual tours of museums and art galleries to keep their kids informed and entertained during lockdown.
+With schools off for the summer and some day trips on hold for the foreseeable, many parents who are trying homeschooling are turning to the best virtual tours of museums and art galleries to keep their kids informed and entertained during lockdown.
 There’s plenty of free and educational tours to choose from – so we can see why!

 Get your kids learning about history, nature, art and culture with some of these fantastic educational and entertaining resources.
 All available for free online…

 The best free virtual tours for kids

 There’s no denying that coming face to face with a blue whale in person would be really exciting but unless you live somewhere where they frequently swim, that won’t be happening for a while.

 Except now, with virtual tours of the Smithsonian Museum, your kids can get closer than ever before.
 Along with walkthroughs of the Roman baths, art gallery tours and even a peek inside Buckingham Palace, you and your children can discover whole new worlds with the best virtual tours for kids out there.